cseanburns/journal-issues/manuscript.md

 journals could increase search engine discoverability and foster browsing and perusal.
-Browsing and perusal have long been just as important parts of information retrieval as information search has been [@ADY7ARVY#bush45h; @R3I5GWL2#lesk12].
+Browsing and perusal have long been just as important aspects of information retrieval as query-based search has been [@ADY7ARVY#bush45h; @R3I5GWL2#lesk12].

 In short, journal websites could function as true digital libraries instead of mimicking the format and practices of hard copy journal issues.
-Just as librarians may assign multiple subject headings, and thereby access points, to works, journal articles could be placed in multiple exhibits and collections, thereby increasing the number of access points and discovery.
+Just as librarians may assign multiple subject headings, and thereby multiple access points to works, journal articles could be placed in multiple exhibits and collections, thereby increasing the number of access points and discovery to them.
-This becomes a matter of curation rather than simple bundling based on a first-in, first-out print based model.
+This becomes a matter of web interface design, information architecture, and curation rather than simple article bundling based on a first-in, first-out table-of-contents print based model.
 Even for journals that still need to print hard copy, it is still possible for them to give primacy to a digital workflow rather than a print workflow.
+More pointedly,
+their websites could still function as digital libraries, as described above.

 We might conclude that many journals, as products of the print era or